solidfire/terraform-provider-solidfire/examples/vsphere/README.md

   using the [`solidfire_volume` resource][ref-tf-solidfire-volume].
 * Sets up a volume access group for the volumes, using the [`solidfire_volume_access_group` resource][ref-tf-solidfire-volume-access-group].
-* Finally, creates an initiator tied to the volume access group and volumes using the [`solidfire_initiator` resource][ref-tf-solidfire-initiator].
+* Creates an initiator tied to the volume access group and volumes using the [`solidfire_initiator` resource][ref-tf-solidfire-initiator].

 [ref-tf-solidfire-account]: https://www.terraform.io/docs/providers/solidfire/r/account.html